Tips For Managing Sleep Problems (Insomnia)

 - Prescription medications that are commonly used include

-- Over-the-counter "sleep aids" should be used with caution.
+- Use over-the-counter "sleep aids" with caution.

 - Many of these agents contain antihistamines, which can cause sleepiness, but may be less effective than prescription medications and may cause more side effects.